Shammyshanks/Yabai-SKHD-Config/README.md

 Several actions execute external scripts found in the `.scripts` folder.
 The script expects this folder and it's files to be in the home folder.

 These actions include
-* turning borders off if there is only 1 managed window in the current space
+* turning borders off if there is only 1 managed window in the current space via [Limelight](https://github.com/koekeishiya/limelight)
 * turning gaps off if there is only 1 managed window in the current space (This is where you would change the gaps settings, not .yabairc)
 * turning some Übersicht widgets off if there are any windows in the current space (This would require configuration if you plan on using it)
 * cycling through space management types